Batroc the Leaper: Fictional character biography

-Origins

 Georges Batroc was born in Marseille, France, and served in the French Foreign Legion.
 He is a French costumed mercenary who specializes in savate (also known as "La Boxe Française"), a form of kickboxing, with acrobatic skills and unusual articulate flexibility.
-Although he has primarily appeared in the pages of Captain America, he has also faced off against the Punisher, Spider-Man, Deadpool, Hawkeye, Iron Fist and Gambit.
-Batroc has occasionally led his own team, "Batroc's Brigade", although the membership has changed over time.
+Although he has primarily appeared in the pages of Captain America, he has also faced off against the Punisher, Spider-Man, Deadpool, Hawkeye, Iron Fist, and Gambit.
+Batroc has occasionally led his own team, "Batroc's Brigade"; his most constant companions are Zaran and Machete, although the membership has changed over time.
 The group has primarily fought Captain America.

-Battling Captain America

-In the character's first appearance, he was hired by Them to steal the Inferno-42 cylinder.
-He first battled Captain America during this mission.
-When Batroc introduced himself with typical bluster, Cap revealed, to Batroc's delight, that he had already heard of the mercenary: "Batroc the Leaper, eh?
-A master of la savate, the French art of boxing with the feet!"
-Later, he was again hired by Hydra and abducted Sharon Carter for them.
-He lured Captain America into a rematch, in which he insisted Hydra not intervene, and again lost; however, when Hydra agents prepared to kill both Cap and himself, Batroc, incensed at such "men wizout honair", switched sides to help Cap against Hydra.
-In both of these stories, Batroc was regarded as a deadly combatant, his skill respected by enemies and employers alike.
+In Batroc's first appearance, he is hired by Them to steal the Inferno-42 cylinder.
+He first battles Captain America during this mission.
+When Batroc introduces himself with typical bluster, Captain America reveals, to Batroc's delight, that he had already heard of him.
+Batroc is later hired by Hydra and abducts Sharon Carter for them.
+He lures Captain America into a rematch, in which he insists Hydra not intervene, and again loses.
+Hydra agents prepare to kill Batroc and Captain America; Batroc, incensed at such "men wizout honair", helps Captain America against Hydra.

-Batroc was then hired by a foreign power to locate a "seismo-bomb" with the first known Batroc's Brigade (consisting of the original Swordsman and the Living Laser).
-Batroc battled Captain America again.
-The Machinesmith's Baron Strucker android known as "the Hood" then hired a new Batroc's Brigade (consisting of the Porcupine and Whirlwind) to battle Captain America.